xbeat/Machine-Learning/README.md

 Introduction to Probability in Machine Learning

 Probability theory forms the backbone of many machine learning algorithms.
 It provides a framework for dealing with uncertainty and making predictions based on incomplete information.
 In this presentation, we'll explore key concepts of probability and their applications in machine learning using Python.

+## Evolving AI Retrieval and Generation Techniques

+Understanding RAG Techniques

+Retrieval-Augmented Generation (RAG) is a powerful approach in AI that combines information retrieval with text generation.
+However, the field is rapidly evolving beyond the standard RAG technique.
+This presentation explores six advanced RAG techniques that are reshaping how we access, validate, and utilize information efficiently.

 ## Effective Python Presentation with Explanatory Code